ulaval/modul/README.md

 ### Complexe usage

-If you need a more advanced solution that includes using beta components abd code splitting you can refer to [this repository](https://github.com/ulaval/modul-typescript-template) for a template of a complete modul project.
+If you need a more advanced solution that includes using beta components abd code splitting you can refer to [this repository](https://github.com/ulaval/modul-typescript-template) for a template of a complete MODUL project.

 ## Contributing to MODUL